 - Turn inwards and listen to your instincts.
 If you are unsure, but something feels unsettling in the relationship, see a counselor and seek a professional opinion.

-If you are experiencing any form of gaslighting or suspect it, draw firm boundaries and seek the support of a relationship counselor who can help you understand your relationship and guide you to healthier connections.
+If you are experiencing any form of gaslighting or suspect it, draw firm boundaries and seek the professional relationship counseling support from a relationship counselor who can help you understand your relationship distress and guide you to healthier connections.